wallnerryan/nvpnsxapi/README.md

 help setup and test in a lab environment.

 * API Bindings need to be added for missing endpoints
 * Tests / Simple Testing Framework that mocks networks needs to be developed
+	* (Twisted Trial / unittest maybe)
-* Automated / Packaged build and install needs to be included.
+* ~~Automated / Packaged build and install needs to be included.~~
-* NSX Support (api endpoints, xml support, etc)
+* More NSX API Endpoints Support

 ## Contribution
 Create a fork of the project into your own reposity.
 Make all your necessary changes